May Term 2023 Catalog

 - Complete the internship application and give the hours the student expects to work and the type of experience they would like to have.
 Be realistic about the expectations of the internship program and the mentor.
 The student may NOT work under the supervision of relatives or be paid for their services.

-- Prepare a one- to two-page proposal describing the company or person who will act as the mentor, the reason for pursuing the internship, and what the student would like to gain from the experience.
+- Prepare a one-page proposal describing the company or person who will act as the mentor, the reason for pursuing the internship, and what the student would like to gain from the experience.
 The proposal should be attached to the May Term Internship Application form.

 - Fill out and return the May Term Internship Program Release form and the Health Information & Delegation of Consent for Treatment form.